What is Anti-Counterfeiting Packaging?

 Serialisation also helps distinguish fake products from real ones.
 If a drug doesn’t have a recognisable serial number, then it’s just a pure counterfeit.
 This method has helped catch out and limit the number of counterfeit products circulating around the world.

 Tamper-proof solutions are designed to tell the patient when a product has been previously handled or opened.
-This can include single-use tabs, tape and labels that cannot be reattached to the container – highlighting when the container has been opened and suggesting the contents may have been tampered with.
+This can include single-use tabs, tape, and labels that cannot be reattached to the container – highlighting when the container has been opened and suggesting the contents may have been tampered with.

 Other tamper-proof solutions include Smart Tracking technologies embedded into primary and secondary packaging that log events across a product’s lifespan.
 This allows every medicine to be interrogated as it is scanned upon dispensing to reveal any unauthorised journey routes or interventions between manufacturer and patient.